Shelton Parks & Recreation

 Shelton, WA 98584

-Parks and Recreation Advisory Commitee - There is currently one opening on the committee.
-Please contact Mark Ziegler, email@example.com, for more information.
+Parks and Recreation Advisory Committee - Please contact Mark Ziegler, firstname.lastname@example.org, for more information.

 On February 2, 2009 the Shelton City Commission approved the formation of a parks and recreation advisory committee.
 The committee consists of five members serving three year terms each.
-Committee members are:Bill Young, Kitty Lundeen-Ness, Kim Oliver and Jack Smith.
+Committee members are:Bill Young, Kitty Lundeen-Ness, Kim Oliver, Josh Johnson and Jack Smith.

 The committee meets every second Monday of the month at 5:30pm in the Shelton Civic Center.